DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 service "odm-decisionrunner" created
 ```

-After a few seconds/minutes, run the following command to get the ODM Standard containers that are running in Kubernetes:
+After a few seconds or minutes, run the following command to get the ODM Standard containers that are running in Kubernetes:

 ```bash
 $ kubectl get services